open/close all folders

 - For a few issues of Justice League of America around 2009, the team consisted of Vixen, Firestorm (Jason Rusch), Green Lantern (John Stewart), Doctor Light (Kimiyo Hoshi), and Zatanna, thus making Zatanna the Token White.

-- In Earth-23 of The DCU, Batman is this for the Justice League.
+- In Earth-23 of The DCU, Batman is this for the Justice League, which is otherwise predominantly black.

 - Undercover Brother